 This is an introduction to the skills, knowledge, environments, and people in the construction industry.
 A laboratory component is required for students to plan, design, and build a structure.
 6 contact hours.

-Prerequisite: TECH 200 or TECH 202.
+Prerequisite: TECH 200 or TECH 202 or TECH 202W.

 Offered: Annually.